hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 ### Hypergeometric testing

+So, how do we work with a database of controlled vocabularies like GO?

+One of the analysis you can perform is to test if certain GO terms are enriched in you small dataset relative by determining **if they occur more or less frequently than in a "background" set of genes** (often all the genes in a given organism).
+This can inform us about whether certain **GO terms are over- or under-represented in a given gene list**, and can be tested using the **hypergeometric test**.

-In a set of genes, the frequency of GO terms can be determined, and the comparison of frequencies between a gene list & a “background” set will inform us about the over- or under-representation of the GO terms.
-This type of testing can inform us about over- or under-representation of other entities such as *particular motifs or pathways* too.
+> This type of testing can also be utilized to test for over- or under-representation of other entities such as *particular motifs* or *pathways* as well.

 ![go_frequencies](../img/go_freq.png)

-To determine whether GO terms (or motifs and pathways) are over- or under-represented, you can determine the **probability of having the observed proportion of genes associated with a specific GO term in your gene list based on the proportion of genes associated with the same GO term in the background set**.
-The background dataset can be all genes in genome for your organism or you can select your own background to use.
+To determine whether GO terms (or motifs and pathways) are over- or under-represented, you can use the hypergeometric test to determine the **probability of having the observed proportion of genes associated with a specific GO term in your gene list based on the proportion of genes associated with the same GO term in the background set**.
+See example below.

+> The "background gene set" can be all genes in the genome of an organism, or you can select your own background to use.

+***

+**Background set:**

-For example, let's suppose there are 13,000 total genes in the honeybee genome and 85 genes are associated with the GO term "DNA repair".
-In your gene list, there are 50 genes associated with "DNA repair" out of 1,000 genes in gene list.
+Of the **13,000** genes in the *honeybee genome*, **85** genes are associated with the GO term **"DNA repair"**.

+Proportion of **"DNA repair"** genes = **85/13,000** = 0.65%

+**Gene list of interest:**

+Your gene list of **1,000** genes has **50** genes associated with **"DNA repair"**.

+Proportion of **"DNA repair"** genes = **50/1,000** = 5%

+***

-By comparing the ratios, 85/13,000 in "background" dataset and 50/1,000 in your gene list, it's evident that the GO term "DNA repair" is over-represented in your dataset.
+Based on the above example, it is evident that the GO term "DNA repair" is over-represented in the gene list of interest.

 To determine whether a GO term or pathway is *significantly* over- or under-represented, tools often perform **hypergeometric testing**.
 Using our honeybee example, the hypergeometric distribution is a probability distribution that describes the probability of 50 genes (k) being associated with "DNA repair", for all genes in our gene list (n=1,000), from a population of all of the genes in entire genome (N=13,000) which contains 85 genes (K) associated with "DNA repair" [[4](https://en.wikipedia.org/wiki/Hypergeometric_distribution)].